c-corman/smart-l2-hhas-CC/input/pagecontent/index.md

 To augment existing "last mile" channels of communication to healthcare workers, digital technology can be leveraged to ensure more efficient, effectively and targeted messaging.
 In particular, existing standards such as the Common Alerting Protocol (CAP) from the World Metrological Organization (WMO) - which is designed to provide a consistent format for emergency alerting across various technologies - can be harnessed in conjunction with a wide range of internet, short message systems (SMS), or application-based solutions, to optimize the healthcare response to heat events.

 #### Purpose of this IG
-This IG lays out an approach for a Heat-Health Alert System for Targeted Health System Response (HHAS).
+This IG lays out an approach for a Heat-Health Alert System (HHAS) for Targeted Health System Response.
 Where one or several CAP-formatted alerts can be sent to a number of targeted healthcare worker recipients, and can record the outcomes of any human interactions upon receipt of the alert.
 The approach is based on the required data to identify and target specific healthcare workers, leveraging facility location and/or healthcare worker registries.
 The document leverages existing free and open standards and is driven by use cases and requirements for effectively alerting the healthcare workers that will be impacted by a heat event.
 As Member States are increasingly looking to adopt digital solutions as part of the implementation or iteration of a HHAP, this document provides a baseline set of requirements for a HHAS solution that is interoperable with other standards-based health solutions.
 With the baseline requirements met, it is also anticipated that Member States will further adapt and extend these specifications to suit their needs, most likely working with a local technology partner of their choice to implement a digital solution.
 This document is therefore software-agnostic and provides a starting point for Member States to design, develop and deploy a HHAS digital and data information systems solution for national use in whichever format best suits their needs.